 In an unusual move, the IRS decided to bump up the standard mileage rate during the 2022 tax season due to rising fuel costs.
 You can deduct 58.5 cents per mile when you use your car, truck, or van for business purposes from January 1 to June 30, 2022.
 From July 1 through December 31, 2022, the deduction jumps to 62.5 cents per mile.

 The rules for calculating the rate are updated every tax year, so it's good to check the IRS site for the latest rate.

 Keeping up with hair style trends and improving your skills is always good for business.
 Plus, it’s good for your taxes.
 Taking seminars on the latest coloring techniques, attending conventions or workshops and virtual events/webinars counts as deductible expenses.

-Similarly, relevant trade magazines and professional subscriptions are recognized as related expenses by the IRS.
+Similarly, the IRS recognizes relevant trade magazines and professional subscriptions as related expenses.

 If your state or local jurisdiction requires a hair stylist license, you can write off that fee.

 6. Hair stylist insurance

 Your hair stylist insurance can protect you from the business risks you face when working with clients.
 It is also usually a deductible expense from your taxes.